 Scarlet Road is hiring a Case Manager to provide intensive case management to youth and adult survivors of sexual exploitation.
-This position involves identifying immediate needs and next steps, safety planning, advocating within and helping clients navigate systems (legal, state, etc.), connecting clients with a support team, and walking alongside them as they accomplish their goals and graduate from the program.
+This position involves identifying immediate needs and next steps, safety planning, advocating within and helping clients navigate systems (legal, state, etc.), connecting clients with a support team, walking alongside them as they accomplish their goals, and graduating from the program.

-- Provides intensive case management, crisis intervention, and assistance in goal setting
+- Provides comprehensive and culturally responsive case management, crisis intervention, and assistance in goal setting

 - Creates safety plans, identifies basic needs and next steps, advocates and assists in the navigation of various systems